7 Ways to be a Good Husband

 - 2012 26 Nov

 Even the greatest athlete benefits from coaching.
 Though I realize that husbands reading this likely are already awesome, I offer these tips as a marriage coach.
-Use them to go from great to glorious in seven easy steps.
+Husbands, use these to go from great to glorious in seven easy steps.

 Women are NOT like that.